 Quick Hits

-- DeepSeek slashes prices 75%, reshapes AI economics: DeepSeek cut V4-Pro prices by 75% and reduced input cache costs to one-tenth of previous levels, bringing cached input prices to $0.0037 per million tokens — a move that, according to CAISI data, is leading publicly-released Chinese model capabilities even as token economics shift value away from the model itself toward the infrastructure feeding it.
+- DeepSeek slashes prices 75%, reshapes AI economics: DeepSeek cut V4-Pro prices by 75% and reduced input cache costs to one-tenth of previous levels, bringing cached input prices to $0.0037 per million tokens.
+According to CAISI data, DeepSeek is leading the capabilities of publicly-released Chinese models, and as token costs fall, value is shifting away from the model itself toward the infrastructure feeding it.
 API Changelog

 In Case You Missed It